Human Trafficking Services

 How Can the Human Trafficking Project Help Me?

-- Direct Services – GLS provides free, comprehensive legal services to survivors of human trafficking, including assistance with family law, public benefits, housing, financial stability, immigration, removal of criminal records, and other legal matters.
+- Direct Services – GLS provides free, comprehensive legal services to survivors of human trafficking, including assistance with family law, public benefits, housing, financial stability, immigration, and other legal matters.

 - Referrals – Clients are referred to case management providers who help survivors access benefits for which they may qualify such as food assistance, healthcare, and a variety of other services.

 - Training – The GLS human trafficking project team lead awareness trainings (at no cost) for government agencies, other legal providers, law enforcement, and local organizations.
 Sessions are tailored to increase participants’ understanding of the dimensions of human trafficking, relevant laws, and benefits available to survivors.